-Irelands islands are very different to the mainland, you will probably already have noticed the more laid back pace of life here in Ireland.
-Wait till you reach the islands!
-And I so hope you venture out to at least one.
+Life on Irelands islands is very different to the mainland.
+No doubt you have already heard about the laid back pace of life here in Ireland, well wait till you reach the islands, it's practically stopped !
+So, I hope you venture out to at least one.
 Life slows down to a standstill, allowing for a proper appreciation of the good things in life, nature and community.

-Born of a long tradition of fishing and farming these once isolated communities were self sufficient and oblivious to life on the mainland.
-Most are Irish speaking and all are pockets of culture and an unspoiled insight into the past.
-You will not get closer to nature then on the islands yet it is technology like broadband which is leading a revival and return to Irelands islands that had suffered a huge exodus in the past.
+Born of a long tradition of fishing and farming, these once isolated communities were self sufficient and oblivious to life on the mainland.
+Most are Gaeltachts (Irish speaking) and all are pockets of culture and an unspoiled insight into the past.
+You will not get closer to nature then on the islands yet it is technology like broadband which is leading a revival and return to Irelands islands' that have suffered huge from emigration in the past.

 Irelands islands are accessible by passenger ferry or light aircraft, so often the car has to stay behind.
-Getting about is by ‘shanks mare’ walking or hiring bikes.
-You can forget about time as the only time you will need is the one back to the mainland.
+Getting about is by ‘shanks mare’ eg walking or hiring bikes.
+You can forget about time as the only time you will need is the time of the ferry going back to the mainland.
 You will quickly adjust to the natural rhythms of nature, daylight and darkness hours.
-You can do a day trip but try and stay overnight as this is the closest you will get to ‘real’ Ireland.
+You can do a day trip, but do try and stay overnight as this is the closest you will get to ‘real’ Ireland.

 The islanders will be delighted you bothered to make the journey over from the mainland.
 Avoid high summer and the bank holidays if you can, as they get quite crowded.
-Winter is magical with wild Atlantic gales lashing the westerly coasts, whereas on a good summers day you can laze on white sandy beach with perhaps only the odd cow for company or swim in turquoise seas that you wouldnt in Greece....
-Followed by fresh crab, mackerel, brown bread and butter, a cold beer or a pint of Guinness, heaven on earth....
+Winter is magical with wild Atlantic gales lashing the westerly coasts, whereas on a good summers day you can laze on white sandy beach with perhaps only the odd cow for company or swim in crystal clear, turquoise seas the likes of which you wouldn't get in Greece....
+Followed by fresh fish, crab, mackerel, brown bread and butter, a cold beer or a pint of Guinness, heaven on earth....